 A vision statement is the anchor point of any strategic plan.
 It outlines what an organization would like to ultimately achieve and gives purpose to the existence of the organization.
 A well-written vision statement should be short, simple, specific to your business, leave nothing open to interpretation.
 It should also have some ambition.

-This comprehensive guide will take you through the entire process of writing a good vision statement, with examples and resources to help along the way.
+This comprehensive guide will take you through the entire process of writing a well thought out and effective business vision statement, with examples and resources to help along the way.

-Here's a quick reminder of what we're trying to achieve when writing a good vision statement (not everything will apply to every organization, but you'll get the gist...)
+Here's a quick reminder of what we're trying to achieve when writing a company vision statement (not everything will apply to every organization, but you'll get the gist...)